lionkor/BeamMP-Server-Docs/NewLua.md

 MP.CreateEventTimer("EverySecond", 1000)
 ```

 This will cause "CountSeconds" to be called every second.
-You can also cancel event timers with `MP.CancelEventTimer` (see API reference)
+You can also cancel event timers with `MP.CancelEventTimer` (see API reference).

+From the server's console, you can run `status` to see how many event timers are currently running, as well as info about event handlers that are waiting.
+This command will show more information in the future.

 ## Debugging